DataBassGit/AgentForge/README.md

 For a more detailed break-down of our `Salience` example please refer to the [Salience Page]()

+**Important** : Whenever a bot or architecture runs, it will first initialize ChromaDB (or whichever database is used) as it will act as the memory for the agents.
+The first time Chroma is initialized on a system it needs to download a few language models for sentence embedding, so it is normal for it to take several minutes to turn the first time.
+Any subsequent runs will not have this issue as long as chroma has previously downloaded the models.

 **Note**: We're planning to expand how personas work to offer more flexibility in future releases.

 ---